Dr Neda Mehrpooya

 Dr Neda Mehrpooya is a Consultant Psychiatrist in Swansea Bay University Health Board.
-Neda completed her training in South Wales and is keen to praise the quality of training she has received in Wales and the flexibility of the programme offered to her.
-Neda explains:
+Neda completed her training in South Wales and is keen to praise the quality of training she received, and the flexibility of the programme offered to her.

 "I qualified from medical school in Iran and came over to the UK in 2005.
-I passed my ‘Professional and Linguistic Assessments Board (PLAB) test and was granted full General Medical Council (GMC) registration and a licence to practice medicine in the UK.
-After working in different specialites in various locations in the UK, including south east England and Liverpool, I soon made up my mind that I wanted to become a psychiatrist.
+I passed my ‘Professional and Linguistic Assessments Board (PLAB)’ test and was granted full General Medical Council (GMC) registration and a licence to practice medicine in the UK.
+After working in different specialties in various locations in the UK, including Southeast England and Liverpool, I soon made up my mind that I wanted to become a psychiatrist.

 “Wales is great in nature and rich in culture.
 As a family we enjoy our short trips to the beautiful beaches all around South Wales or taking walking trips to the Brecon Beacons.
-It’s great seeing my children thriving in a multicultural environment with excellent educational facilities as well as having the tranquillity of the countryside right on my door-step.
+It’s great seeing my children thriving in a multicultural environment with excellent educational facilities, as well as having the tranquillity of the countryside right on my door-step.

-“We’re very much settled here and cannot imagine living anywhere else.
-With the work life balance, and the luxury of country living, I would recommend Wales to absolutely everyone — family or no family.
+“We as a family are very much settled here and cannot imagine living anywhere else.
+With the work life balance and luxury of country living, I would recommend Wales to absolutely everyone — family or no family.
 It doesn’t disappoint.”